thagat/django-mockups/docs/index.rst

-Welcome to django-autofixture's documentation!
+Welcome to django-mockups's documentation!
 ==============================================

 This app aims to provide a simple way of loading masses of randomly generated test data into your development database.
-You can use a :ref:`management command <loadtestdata>` to load test data through command line.
+You can use a :ref:`management command <mockups>` to load test data through command line.

-It is named *autofixture* because of the similarity of how I mainly used django's fixtures.
 Usually you add test data through the admin to see how your site looks with non static pages.
 You export data by using ``dumpdata`` to send it to your colleagues or to preserve it before you make a ``manage.py reset app`` and so on.
 Your site gets more and more complex and adding test data gets more and more annoying.

-This is the usecase where autofixtures should help you to save time that can actually be spent on hacking.
+This is the usecase where mockups should help you to save time that can actually be spent on hacking.

 .. _contents: